What Is a BOC-3 Filing?

 Does BOC-3 Cover Brokers Too?

 Yes.
 The BOC-3 requirement applies to motor carriers, freight forwarders, and property brokers.
 If you hold Broker Authority, you still need a BOC-3 on file (in addition to your $75,000 surety bond).
+Read our complete guide to the FMCSA broker authority protest period.

 How Long Does BOC-3 Filing Take?